qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

     availability of specific resources, such as CPU, memory, or storage, in each cluster.
 - The API should expose access information including but not limited to:
-  - APIServer endpoint url of the spoke cluster.
+  - APIServer endpoint url of the member cluster.
-  - Credential with limited access to the spoke cluster.
+  - Credential with limited access to the member cluster.
 - At least two providers and one consumers using cluster inventory API.

 #### GA